from netgen.occ import *

 Maxwell PEC Indirect Method#

-We consider a perfect conducter \(\Omega \subset \mathbb R^3\) and a plane wave \(\boldsymbol E_{\mathrm{inc}} \) with tangential trace \(\gamma_R \boldsymbol E_{\mathrm{inc}} = -\boldsymbol m \in \boldsymbol H^{-\frac12}\left( \mathrm{curl}_\Gamma, \Gamma\right)\,.\) The incoming wave thus induces a scattered electric field \(\boldsymbol E\) which propagates into \(\Omega^c\).
-The scattered electric field solves the following boundary value problem:
+We consider a perfect conductor \(\Omega \subset \mathbb R^3\) emitting an electric field into \(\Omega^c\).
+The scattered electric field \(\boldsymbol E\) solves the following Dirichlet boundary value problem:

 sp = Sphere( (0,0,0), 1)